-- h) Visit plant rooms to ensure that all relevant equipment is covered under the meters included in the rating. - i) Resolve any other issues that arise.
+- f) Assess rated hours and occupancy for functional spaces. - g) Count computers for Tenancy and Whole Building ratings. - h) Visit plant rooms to ensure that all relevant equipment is covered under the meters included in the rating. - i) Resolve any other issues that arise.